Locally finitely presented and coherent hearts: Torsion pairs of finite type, quasi-cotilting and cosilting objects

 \begin{cor} Let $\G$ be a Grothendieck category.
 An object $Q$ is quasi-cotilting if, and only if, there is a cosilting object $Q'$ such that $\Prod(Q)=\Prod(Q')$.
 Such an object is always pure-injective.
 In particular, all cosilting objects are pure-injective. \end{cor}

-\begin{rem} When $\mathcal{G}=\mod R$ is the module category over a ring $R$, the theorem follows from a combination of several results existing in the literature (see \cite[Section 3]{A}).
-Concretely, in independent work, Breaz and Pop \cite{BP} and Zhang and Wei \cite{ZW2} proved that every cosilting module is pure-injective and, as a consequence, the implication ``(3)$\Rightarrow$(1)'' holds in that case.
-Zhang and Wei [op.cit] also proved the equivalence ``(2)$\Leftrightarrow$(3)''.
-Finally, the fact that the cosilting (=quasicotilting) torsion pairs in $\mod R$ are exactly those for which $\mathcal{F}$ is a covering class was proved by Holm and J\o rgensen \cite{HJ} (see also \cite{Bazz,BZ,ZW2}). \end{rem}
+\begin{rem} When $\mathcal{G}=\mod R$ is the category of modules over a ring $R$, Theorem~\ref{main_thm_fintype_qcotilt_cosilt} follows from a combination of several results existing in the literature (see \cite[Section~3]{A}).
+Concretely, in independent work, Breaz and Pop \cite{BP} and Zhang and Wei \cite{ZW2}, proved that every cosilting module is pure-injective and, as a consequence, the implication {\rm``(3)$\Rightarrow$(1)''} holds in that case.
+Zhang and Wei {\rm [op.\ cit.]} also proved the equivalence {\rm ``(2)$\Leftrightarrow$(3)''}.
+They, and independently Breaz and Zemlicka \cite{BZ}, proved that the cosilting (=quasi-cotilting) torsion pairs in $\mod R$ are exactly those $\t=(\T,\F)$ for which $\F$ is covering.
+On the other hand, Bazzoni \cite{Bazz} had proved earlier that if $\mathcal{F}$ is definable (equivalently, if $\mathbf{t}$ is of finite type) then $\mathcal{F}$ is covering. \end{rem}